Woman Hospitalized After Opening Fire Inside Dallas Love Field Airport

 "At this point, we don't know where exactly the individual was aiming.
 From what we are seeing she was aiming at the ceiling," Garcia said. " There are several rounds that were found."

-Officers inside the airport confronted the woman and shot her in her lower extremities.
+According to the airport, officers working inside confronted Odufuwa at about 11:23 a.m. and shot her in her lower extremities.
 The woman was taken to Parkland Memorial Hospital in an unknown condition.
 No further information about her or the motivation behind the shooting or who dropped her off at the airport has been confirmed by police.

-Cell phone video shared with NBC 5 showed travelers on the ground, behind chairs at the gates and sheltering in place while the shooting unfolded.

 U.S. & World

+Odufuwa has been charged with aggravated assault against a public servant.
+A bond amount has not been set.
+Dallas Police are expected to provide an update in the investigation at about 1 p.m.
+Tuesday.

 The investigation is ongoing and Garcia said he expected elements to change as more is learned about what happened.
 Dallas Police said they do not plan to release any other statements until Tuesday afternoon.
-Agents with the Dallas FBI's field office were seen at the airport along with Dallas Police.
+The Dallas FBI and ATF are assisting Dallas Police in the investigation.
 The FAA told NBC 5 that the incident is a police matter.

+The shooting wasn't the first violent incident at the airport.
+In 2016, a police officer shot and wounded a man outside of Love Field after police said he advanced toward the officer with large landscaping rocks in his hands after battering his ex-girlfriend's car with a traffic cone and rocks as she dropped him off at the airport.

 WITNESS SAYS SHOOTER SAID HER HUSBAND WAS CHEATING